 Looking at states with more mature ADU markets can offer valuable insights:

-California: California has been at the forefront of ADU adoption, with state legislation actively encouraging their development.
-In major cities like Los Angeles and San Diego, properties with ADUs are priced approximately 35% higher than those without, according to a study by Porch.com.
+California: In major cities like Los Angeles and San Diego, properties with ADUs are priced approximately 35% higher than those without.
 As ADUs have become mainstream, appraisal processes have evolved to reflect their true value, making it easier for homeowners to leverage them for financial gain.
-Many local banks and credit unions now offer specialized ADU financing programs, allowing homeowners to build with confidence.

-Oregon: Portland, Oregon, has seen a significant increase in ADU constructions, largely due to progressive zoning laws and incentives that encourage homeowners to build them.
-The city has also streamlined the permitting process, making it easier for homeowners to add ADUs without excessive red tape.
+Oregon: Portland has seen a significant increase in ADU constructions, largely due to progressive zoning laws and incentives.
 The result has been a strong increase in property values, with ADUs now commonly included in appraisals at full market value.
-Additionally, lenders in Portland recognize ADUs as a long-term investment, offering financing options that consider future rental income when qualifying homeowners for loans.

 Texas: In Austin, where ADUs have been permitted for years, homeowners have seen steady increases in property valuations.
-The city’s real estate market is highly competitive, and ADUs add significant appeal to properties by providing additional rental income potential.
-While financing was initially a challenge, local banks and credit unions have adapted, introducing mortgage products that factor in ADUs as part of a property's overall value.
+Local banks and credit unions have adapted, introducing mortgage products that factor in ADUs as part of a property's overall value.

 The Path Forward for Madison Homeowners